BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

                 <code>404</code>
         </error>

-this is because we declared the name as unique and the binded validation automatically checks if the provided name is not present in the database.
-The sample until this point can be found here.
-Ok so now we have the User model and the UserType model we just have to see how we can specify to the user the user type, first we need to change the user API.  sample_plugin.api.user
+The `name` is declared as unique, so the insertion request checks that the value is not already present in the database.

+Editing the User model to reference the ``UserType`` model by changing the user API in ``sample_plugin.api.user``:

 .. code-block:: python